-The following Management Discussion and Analysis ("MD&A") of FSD Pharma Inc. ("FSD", the "Company" or the "Corporation") is prepared with information as at August 29 2018 and provides an analysis of the Company's performance and financial condition as at and for the six month period ended June 30 2018 as well as an analysis of future prospects.
+The following Management Discussion and Analysis ("MD&A") of FSD Pharma Inc. ("FSD" or the "Company") is prepared with information as at November 29 2018 and provides an analysis of the Company's performance and financial condition as at and for the nine-month period ended September 30 2018 as well as an analysis of future prospects.
 The Board of Directors carries out its responsibility for review of this disclosure principally through its audit committee, comprised of independent directors.
 The audit committee reviews this disclosure and recommends its approval by the Board of Directors.